 “Who was it said that you never get to a place until a day after you come, nor leave it until a day after you go?” —Sarah Orne Jewett

 Since early 2014, photographer S.B.
-Walker has travelled more than 100,000 miles throughout Maine in an attempt to render a truly nuanced visual record of contemporary American life.
+Walker has traveled more than 100,000 miles throughout Maine in an attempt to render a truly nuanced visual record of contemporary American life.
 On the face of it, a project such as this appears to be a rational, census-like undertaking akin to the vast photographic surveys conducted in the 19th and 20th centuries.
-In reality thought, it is a windy road dictated by intuition, serendipity, and strange happenings.
+In reality though, it is a windy road dictated by intuition, serendipity, and strange happenings.

 Walker says, “Over the course of the project I’ve had the privilege to spend time with 10th generation Mainers, aging back-to-the-landers, young farmers, recent immigrants, artists, ex-convicts, entrepreneurs, drag queens, affluent summer folk, fishermen, crypto-currency traders, and so on.
 Despite the richness of these encounters, I am left with more questions than answers.
 To define a time and place is in some sense an impossible task—though for the artist, trying to articulate what cannot be described is perhaps the best kind of sport.
 I do my best to keep this in mind when the vagueness of my mission weighs heavy on my thoughts.”